lisaberger/sharefolio/frontend/README.md

 # Sharefolio

-A student project for Interactive Media at the University of Applied Sciences Augsburg using Vuejs.
+A student project for Interactive Media at the University of Applied Sciences Augsburg using Vuejs

 ## Setup